terminatorover/RGStack/README.md

 # RGStack

-This UI attemps to capture the Quibi Card Stack and the associated User Interaction.
+This UI attempts to capture the Quibi Card Stack and the associated User Interaction.

 ![Demo](RGStack.gif)